laravel-ja/ja-docs-11.x/original-en/fortify.md

 <a name="protecting-routes"></a>
 ### Protecting Routes

 To specify that a route or group of routes requires that the user has verified their email address, you should attach Laravel's built-in `verified` middleware to the route.
-This middleware is registered within your application's `App\Http\Kernel` class:
+The `verified` middleware alias is automatically registered by Laravel and serves as an alias for the `Illuminate\Routing\Middleware\ValidateSignature` middleware:

 ```php
 Route::get('/dashboard', function () {